Reason2Decide: Rationale-Driven Multi-Task Learning: Related Work

 \subsection{Multi-Task Learning and Knowledge Distillation}

 Multi-Task Learning aims to improve generalization by leveraging shared representations across related tasks \cite{ruder2017overviewmultitasklearningdeep,10.1023/A:1007379606734}.
-In NLP, models like T5 are considered multi-task learners by combining diverse problems into a unified text-to-text format.
+In NLP, models like T5 are considered multi-task learners because they combine diverse problems into a unified text-to-text format.
 We similarly use this foundation but specifically focus on the alignment between prediction and rationales.
-Closely related work includes knowledge distillation approaches that use rationales. \citet{hsieh-etal-2023-distilling} distills the capabilities of a larger teacher model that generates step-by-step rationales into a smaller student model.
+Closely related work includes knowledge distillation approaches that use rationales.
+For example, \citet{hsieh-etal-2023-distilling} distills the capabilities of a larger teacher model that generates step-by-step rationales into a smaller student model.
 While this approach can be effective in improving predictive accuracy, it does not explicitly enforce prediction–explanation coordination.
 The student model benefits from teacher rationales but is not trained to ensure that its own predictions and explanations are self-consistent.
-Our method addresses this by explicitly training the coordination between prediction and rationale generation.
+Our method addresses this weakness by explicitly training the coordination between prediction and rationale generation.